MISBAH-UL-HAQ/Layered_WebApi_CollegeSystem2/README.md

-# 📚 CollegeSystem2 – College Management System API
+# 📚 CollegeSystem – College Management System API
 *An API built using Clean Architecture principles for managing college-related data such as Departments and Students.
 This project leverages ASP.NET Core 8, Entity Framework Core, and follows best practices like Separation of Concerns and Dependency Inversion.*

 ## 🧱  Project Structure